-- g.
-Then open up main.c to overwrite the similar board setup code in main.c near the beginning of main(void) up to and including the BOARD_InitDebugConsole() code.
-Make sure to not modify the init_timer() function call though. - h.
+f.
+Overwrite the similar board setup code in main.c near the beginning of main(void) up to and including the BOARD_InitDebugConsole() code.

+g.
 It should look like the following when added:

 9. Finally, prevent the hello_world.c file from compiling by right clicking on that file and selecting Properties.
 In the dialog box that comes up, select the C/C++ Build category, and check the Exclude resource from build option.
 Then click Apply and Close.